St Peter's College: Strategies for improvement in years 7–13

 Projects are divided into stages.
 The stages are recorded on the board.
 The students note their name under the stage they are at, changing it as they progress to the next.
 Teachers are able to see at a glance where all of the students are and how the class is progressing.
 This helps students to monitor their own progress more too.

 Teachers have found that it is important to have discussions with students about resilience and learning through failure and to celebrate success.

-The teachers had noted that many students found it difficult to persist through perceived failure and that senior students sometimes gave up on their projects altogether, with catastrophic results for NCEA achievement.
+The teachers had noted that many students found it difficult to persist through perceived failure.
+Senior students sometimes gave up on their projects altogether, with catastrophic results for NCEA achievement.